spiral/docs/application/controllers.md

 When no controller under given name can be found, or action is invalid `ControllerException` will be thrown out.

-> Read more about routing [here](/http/routing.md).

 ## Default Controller Implementation
-Implement `Spiral\Core\Controller` by your controller to automatically enable shortcuts and methods injections your action methods:
+Implement `Spiral\Core\Controller` by your class to automatically enable shortcuts and methods injections in your action methods:

 ```php
 protected function indexAction(StoreInterface $store)